jupiter-jazz/atomkraft-nuke/README.md

 This repository is for AtomKraft/Nuke related resources, mostly here you will find:

-- example .nk files for Nuke/NukeX
+- example .nk files for Nuke/NukeX -- when available
 - AtomKraft SDK (.h header files and so on -- when available)
-- .sl (RSL) shading code snippets to load in AtomShader & use as references
+- .sl (RSL) shading code snippets to load in AtomShader & use as references -- when available
-- sample .sdl (RSL, compiled) shaders to load in AtomShader
+- sample .sdl (RSL, compiled) shaders to load in AtomShader -- when available
 - sample 3D models
 - sample textures
 - more things I can't think of it right now...